 The desire to feel special is natural to human beings.
 People want to know that they matter to others and we all want to feel important and appreciated more than any other thing.
-A well-planned employee recognition program will do wonders to your service rep’s morale, dedication and productivity.
+A well-planned employee recognition program will do wonders to your service rep’s morale, dedication, and productivity.

-Employee recognition programs like; using the picture of the staff as cover for a company newsletter or giving award plaques, certificates, personalized jewelry etc. even congratulatory mails from top management.
+Employee recognition programs like; using the picture of the staff as cover for a company newsletter or giving award plaques, certificates, personalized jewelry etc. even congratulatory emails from top management.
 Anything that connotes status will make excellent recognition rewards.
 Recognition programs will motivate your employees to take more chances to be outstanding.

 Combining recognition and money is the formula for a very powerful reward.
 Nearly everyone responds well to praises of appreciation, but the response becomes even more positive when the praises have monetary value.
 It is best to award some money or something of value alongside recognitions.